Leshan: Geography and climate

 Leshan City is located in central Sichuan Province, southwest of the Sichuan Basin.
-Meishan borders on the north, Zigong and Yibin in the east, Liangshan in the south, and Ya'an in the west.Leshan city is located in the transition zone from Sichuan basin to southwest mountainous area, the overall trend is high in southwest, low in northeast, with wide difference in height.Landforms are mountainous, hilly, Pingba three types, mainly mountainous.
+Meishan borders on the north, Zigong and Yibin in the east, Liangshan in the south, and Ya'an in the west.
+Leshan city is located in the transition zone from Sichuan basin to southwest mountainous area, the overall trend is high in southwest, low in northeast, with wide difference in height.
+Landforms are mountainous, hilly, Pingba three types, mainly mountainous.

 Leshan has a monsoon-influenced humid subtropical climate (Köppen Cwa) and is largely mild and humid.
 Winter is short, mild and dry, with a January average of 7.4 °C, and while frost may occur, snow is rare.
 Summers are long, hot and humid, with highs often exceeding 30 °C, yet extended heat waves are rare.
 The daily average in July and August is around 26 °C. Rainfall is light in winter and can be heavy in summer, and more than 70% of the annual total occurs from June to September.

+The climate in the southwest mountainous area has obvious vertical differences and the climatic conditions are very complex, which is a region for the development of comprehensive agricultural management and three-dimensional agriculture in the region, the main production area of wood, tea, Chinese medicinal materials and other crops, and also a valuable tourism resource.
+Affected by the monsoon and the uplift of the terrain, the climate is humid and the rainfall is abundant.

-Water resources
+Natural resources

-Leshan City borders on numerous rivers, with Minjiang River, Dadu River, Qing Yi River and many small and medium-sized rivers, is a water-rich area.
+Leshan City, located at the confluence point of Minjiang River, Dadu River, Qing Yi River, is a water-rich area.